iterative/dvc.org/content/docs/user-guide/experiment-management/sharing-experiments.md

 $ dvc exp push --rev HEAD origin
 ```

-## Pushing a persistent experiment
+## Push a persistent experiment

-To share an individual experiment the same way you share other Git commits, turn
+To share an individual experiment the same way you share [other Git
-it into a
+commits][sharing-data], turn it into a
 [persistent](/doc/user-guide/experiment-management/persisting-experiments) Git
 commit (we use `dvc exp branch` below) and [share it][sharing-data] like any
 project version.